steilerDev/icloud-photos-sync/pages/docs/user-guides/common-warnings.md

 During the sync process a couple of warnings can pop up.
 The primary reason for this being, that the API behaves differently than I expect.
 Given however the experience I gathered, the following warnings will be printed out, but are handled gracefully by the application.

+Warnings can be surpressed with a [configuration options](https://steilerdev.github.io/icloud-photos-sync/user-guides/cli/).

 ## `Ignoring unknown album type 6`
 The program only syncs albums (type `0`) and folders (type `3`) - any other unexpected album type will be ignored (those are maybe smart albums?).